Feufochmar/ever-hopeful/README.md

   Absolute path for your documents repository (mandatory).

-#### application.docSubdir (string: "")
+#### application.docSubdir (string: "docs")

-  If your documents reside inside a directory of the repository, specify its name here.
+  The name of the directory inside which the documents reside.

+#### application.uploadSubdir (string: "uploads")

+  The name of the directory inside which the uploaded files reside.

 #### application.remote (string: "")